HMV: Hilco ownership (2013–2019)

-On 5 April 2013, Hilco UK announced that it had acquired HMV, taking the company out of administration and saving 141 of its stores and around 2,500 jobs.
-The total included 25 stores that had previously been selected for closure by Deloitte during the administration process.
-All nine Fopp stores which HMV owned were also included in the purchase.
-Hilco also stated that it hoped to reopen an HMV store in Ireland following the closure of all stores in the country.
-The takeover deal was estimated at around £50 million.
+On 5 April 2013, Hilco UK announced that it had acquired HMV, taking the company out of administration and saving 141 of its shops and around 2,500 jobs.
+The total included 25 shops that had previously been selected for closure by Deloitte during the administration process.
+All nine Fopp shops which HMV owned were also included in the purchase.
+The takeover deal was estimated at £50 million.

-On 9 June 2013, it was confirmed that Hilco Capital Ireland had purchased HMV Ireland, and would reopen five stores within six weeks.